zongqir/highlight_assistant/README.md

 - ✅ Check - Content that needs review
 - ✍️ Practice - Exercises to practice
 - ❓ Question - Areas with questions

-**Tag Search:**
-- Click any tag to search all blocks containing that tag
-- Support three search scopes: current document, subdocuments, notebook
-- Search results displayed in document tree structure for easy navigation

 ## 📋 System Requirements